-If you’re thinking about starting a conversion optimization program for your online business, you’re likely inundated with questions about how to get started.
+If you’re thinking about starting a conversion optimization program for your online business, you’re likely inundated with questions about how to get started – specifically how to build an efficient A/B testing roadmap.

 How should you decide what to optimize on your site, and in what order?
 How do you identify high-value testing opportunities?
 How can you prevent multiple tests from interfering with each other?